Masculinity: Gay and lesbian people

 Gay men have been presented in the media as feminine and open to ridicule, although films such as Brokeback Mountain are countering the stereotype.
 A recent development is the portrayal of gay men in the LGBT community as "bears", a subculture of gay men celebrating rugged masculinity and "secondary sexual characteristics of the male: facial hair, body hair, proportional size, baldness".

+In the Soft Heroes series, French artist Thomas Liu Le Lann questions concepts of post-heroic masculinity.
+These fabric figures refer to transhuman bodies beyond heteronormativity and question conventional notions of strength and agency.
+The Austrian literary scientist Rebecca Heinrich, her research interests include homosexuality and masculinities in the literary discourse of the 20th and 21st centuries, HIV/AIDS as a theme and motif, hero narratives, literary mediation, performative poetry and literature in the Anthropocene, describes the Soft Heroes as "es", as the trans-human beings are on the edge of formlessness and refuse to be assigned a gender.

 Second-wave pro-feminism paid greater attention to issues of sexuality, particularly the relationship between homosexual men and hegemonic masculinity.
 This shift led to increased cooperation between the men's liberation and gay liberation movements developing, in part, because masculinity was understood as a social construct and in response to the universalization of "men" in previous men's movements.
-Men's-rights activists worked to stop second-wave feminists from influencing the gay-rights movement, promoting hypermasculinity as inherent to gay sexuality.
+Men's rights activists worked to stop second-wave feminists from influencing the gay-rights movement, promoting hypermasculinity as inherent to gay sexuality.

 Masculinity has played an important role in lesbian culture, although lesbians vary widely in the degree to which they express masculinity and femininity.
 In LGBT cultures, masculine women are often referred to as "butch".